 Use vinegar to erase hemlines.
 Dampen a white cloth with distilled vinegar, place it underneath the fabric and press.

 Tip: Be sure to use a pressing cloth to prevent scorching.

 6. Keep your darks dark.

 Vinegar is great for brightening your whites, but did you know it does wonders for dark clothing, too?
-Soap and detergent residue will make even the cutest little black dress look dull.
+Soap and detergent residue will make even the cutest little black dress look dull and faded.
 Liven it up with vinegar.